Hellion (band): Early days

-Mystic Records
+Recordings

 Mystic Records released Hellion's first single, which included "Black Night" by Deep Purple in addition to a Hellion original entitled "Driving Hard For You" in early 1983.
 Another Hellion song, "Nightmares In Daylight", was recorded for inclusion on Mystic Records' compilation LP entitled, The Sound of Hollywood Girls.
 After Hellion's single gained positive reviews, Mystic Records offered Hellion a full record deal.
 When Hellion refused, Mystic Records released "Nightmares in Daylight", on a split single with another female-fronted band, Bitch, who had also decided against signing a full record deal with Mystic.

-Bongus Loadus Records

 By 1983, Hellion had solidified their line-up with the addition of bassist Bill Sweet and a second lead-guitarist, Alan Barlam.
 During the summer of 1983, Hellion was voted by readers of L.A.
 Street Scene Magazine as the Best Local Heavy Metal Act.

-By 1983, America's major record companies were in the process of signing dozens of hard rock and metal bands.
+America's major record companies were in the process of signing dozens of hard rock and metal bands.
 Although Hellion frequently headlined shows at The Troubadour, The Whiskey, and other Los Angeles venues and frequently opened for national acts, the major record labels ignored Hellion.
 Van Halen's manager, Ed Leffler, and others, however offered to make singer Ann Boleyn into "the next Pat Benatar" on the condition that she have cosmetic surgery and leave Hellion.

 In an attempt to gain a major label recording contract the group entered Fiddler's Studio in Hollywood to record a demo.
 The band recorded the basic tracks in one evening and recorded the guitar solos, vocals, and mixed on the following night.
 After destroying two separate cassette recorders while making multiple copies of the demo to sell at shows, Hellion decided to press the recording onto vinyl and formed Bongus Lodus Records.

-Success in England

 After Hellion's self-titled 12-inch made its way onto the import charts in Kerrang!, Sounds and Aardschok magazines, London-based record company Music for Nations offered the band a recording contract and gave the band money to record two more songs which were added to the earlier recording to make the six-song Hellion Mini-LP.
 Tracks No. 2 through No. 5 are from that release.
 The Hellion Mini-LP was released in January 1984 and climbed to No. 6 on the UK rock chart in Kerrang! and Sounds.
 The record was voted No. 2 EP of the Year by the journalists at Kerrang! magazine.
 Hellion thereafter performed in England and performed a number of concerts in the US supporting Alcatrazz, which featured former Rainbow vocalist Graham Bonnett and Swedish guitarist Yngwie Malmsteen.